-The program leading to the degree of Doctor of Psychology requires the satisfactory completion of a minimum of 83 credit hours of approved graduate course work.
-A maximum of 12 credit hours may be taken in courses offered by the other affiliated members of the Consortium of Universities.
-Doctor of Psychology degree candidates have an overall five-year (10 semester) time limit for completion of all course requirements.
+The Doctor of Psychology degree requires the satisfactory completion of a minimum of 83 credits of approved graduate coursework.
+You may take a maximum of 12 credits in courses offered by the other affiliated members of the Consortium of Universities of the Washington Metropolitan Area.

 Major Area Paper

-All PsyD students must complete a Major Area Paper (MAP).
-Submission of the MAP is handled internally within the Professional Psychology program, and papers are not submitted to the ETD website at this time.
+Submission of the MAP is handled internally within the Professional Psychology Program; your completed MAP should not be submitted to the ETD Submission website.

-If you complete your MAP prior to the start of the semester in which you will begin your internship, you will be permitted to register for a special section of the zero-credit Continuous Enrollment course for the duration of your internship.
-If your MAP is not complete by the start of the semester in which you begin your internship, you are required to register for 1 credit of Continuing Research (CR).
-Your registration cannot be changed in the middle of a semester, so if you complete your MAP after the semester has started you must remain registered for CR.
-However, you may register for the zero-credit Internship course in subsequent semesters.
+If you complete your MAP prior to the start of the semester in which you will begin your internship, you will be permitted to register for a special section of the zero-credit internship course for the duration of your internship.
+If your MAP is not complete by the start of the semester in which you begin your internship, you are required to register for 1 credit of continuing research (CCAS 0940).
+Your registration cannot be changed in the middle of a semester.
+If you complete your MAP after the semester has started, you must remain registered for continuing research; however, you may register for the zero-credit internship course in subsequent semesters.

-Your MAP must be complete by April 1 in order for you to walk in the Spring Doctoral Hooding Ceremony and other graduation ceremonies (please see the Doctoral Hooding section).
-If your MAP is not complete by April 1, you will be invited to attend the Hooding Ceremony in the following year.
+Your MAP must be complete by April 1 if you wish to participate in the spring Doctoral Hooding Ceremony and other graduation ceremonies.
+If your MAP is not complete by April 1, you will be invited to attend the Doctoral Hooding Ceremony in the following year.